DexterHK/MyString/README.md

 # MyString
-A copy of String class with extra functions
+A String class with extra functions (improvement) ( Made when I was a noob, so don't expect much)